 In an exciting development nearly two decades after her thrilling win on the fourth season of "American Idol," Carrie Underwood is reportedly returning to the show, but this time in a different role.
 According to reports from TMZ and Deadline, Underwood is set to replace Katy Perry as a judge in the upcoming 23rd season, joining the returning panelists Luke Bryan and Lionel Richie.

-Underwood's return is marked by a stellar career that has seen her attain unprecedented success.
 As per Forbes, Underwood is the highest-earning female artist in the history of "American Idol."
 Over the years, she has released nine studio albums, acquired eight Grammy Awards, and secured twenty-three Country Music Television Awards, with her music sales exceeding 85 million units.
+With seven of her albums certified multi-platinum or platinum by the Recording Industry Association of America, her accomplishments have set a high benchmark.While an official confirmation from ABC is still pending, TMZ reports that the contract negotiations for Underwood's new judging role are in the final stages.

 The article is not finished.
 Click on the next page to continue.